Dairy Farm Nature Park

-Dairy Farm Nature Park is a 63-hectare nature park located at 100 Dairy Farm Road, Upper Bukit Timah in the west side of Singapore.
-Dairy Farm Nature Park is known as a recreational area that offers a variety of attractions for visitors to explore.
-Some of the more notable attraction of the park includes the Singapore Quarry and Dairy Farm Quarry, both of which will enhance the unique opportunities for outdoor activities and appreciation of the nature environment in Singapore.
-Singapore Quarry is one of the two quarries that is located in Dairy Farm Nature Park where visitors can spot dragon files and even birds while admiring the scenic lake view.
-Meanwhile, Dairy Farm Quarry offers an experience of the region's geological history and it is surrounded by lush greenery and even rock cliffs.
-With these two quarries at the park, it will definitely contribute to the park's appeal for visitors to explore and hike.
+Dairy Farm Nature Park is a 63-hectare public nature park located at 100 Dairy Farm Road in Upper Bukit Timah, on the west side of Singapore.
+The park opened in 2009 and is a popular recreational area with a variety of attractions for visitors centered around two quarries.
+Singapore Quarry offers a scenic lake view and wildlife, while Dairy Farm Quarry offers an experience of the region's geological history surrounded by lush greenery and rock cliffs.

-The operating hours for the Dairy Farm Nature Park is between 7:00 AM to 7:00 PM daily.
-Visitors are welcome to come visit within that time frame.
-The park offers facilities such as restrooms, parking areas, and even shelter huts for guest to utilize during their visit here.
-It is exciting to let mountain bikers know that Dairy Farm Nature Park has a mountain bike route, allowing them to enjoy the greenery the park has to offer!
+Dairy Farm Nature Park is open from 7:00 AM to 7:00 PM daily.
+The park offers facilities such as restrooms, parking areas, and shelter huts for guests to utilize during their visit.
+Popular recreational activities at the park include hiking and mountain biking.

 History

-The present-day Dairy Farm Nature Park was once part of Singapore's lush woodlands, which were cut down for pepper and gambier plantations in the 1800s.
+The present site of Dairy Farm Nature Park was once part of Singapore's lush woodlands, which were cut down for pepper and gambier plantations in the 1800s.
 Originally, in 1929, this land was utilized for pig raising.
 However, it later evolved into a dairy farm founded by Cold Storage in 1930, which became renowned as the world's first tropical dairy farm.
-This operation was conducted by Fred Heron, who was the then Managing Director of Cold Storage.
-Heron established this 60-acre land as a dairy farm due to the shortage of fresh milk available at that time.
-Therefore, there was a need to establish a high quality pasteurized milk for children of expatriates in Singapore.
-It is interesting to note that Dairy Farm was the only successful farm then that reared Friesian Cows and it was definitely attractive to foreign scientists and farming experts.
-The farm operated until the 1980s, when the National Parks Board began devoting time and resources in renovating and upgrading the land.
+This operation was conducted by Fred Heron, then-Managing Director of Cold Storage.
+Heron established the 60-acre site as a dairy farm due to the shortage of fresh milk available at that time.
+There was demand for high-quality pasteurized milk for children of expatriates living in Singapore.
+The dairy farm was the only successful farm that reared Friesian cows in Singapore, which was attractive to foreign scientists and farming experts.
+The farm operated until the 1980s, when the National Parks Board began devoting time and resources to renovating and upgrading the land.
 Dairy Farm Nature Park officially opened to the public in 2009.